WPSemantix/Timbr_Ontology_Catalog/README.md

 ## Usage

-Each directory contains SQL scripts and related files for the respective ontology catalog.
+Each directory contains SQL scripts and related files for the respective ontology.
-To use these catalogs with the Timbr Intelligent Semantic Layer, follow the instructions provided in the individual catalog directories.
+To use these ontologies with the Timbr Intelligent Semantic Layer, follow the instructions provided in the individual directories.

 ## Contributing

-We welcome contributions to improve existing catalogs or add new ones.
+We welcome contributions to improve existing ontologies or add new ones.
 Please submit a pull request with your changes or additions.

 ## Contact